jacebenson/jace.pro/content/post/2019-09-27-better-ux-vs-fully-automated/index.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">What&#39;s better?
 Fully Automated with many questions, or nearly automated process with very simple inputs? <a href="https://twitter.com/hashtag/ServiceNowDev?src=hash&amp;ref_src=twsrc%5Etfw">#ServiceNowDev</a> <a href="https://twitter.com/hashtag/ServiceNow?src=hash&amp;ref_src=twsrc%5Etfw">#ServiceNow</a> <a href="https://twitter.com/hashtag/Survey?src=hash&amp;ref_src=twsrc%5Etfw">#Survey</a> <br>One means, make it and forget, the other means a better user experience.</p>&mdash; Jace Benson 👨‍💻⚙️ (@jacebenson) <a href="https://twitter.com/jacebenson/status/1174684663861956609?ref_src=twsrc%5Etfw">September 19, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Once I came to this realization that User Experience(UX) is literally more imporant then getting all the details from an end user, it literally took me three days to sort it interally.
+Once I came to this realization that User Experience(UX) is literally more important then getting all the details from an end user, it literally took me three days to sort it internally.

 But like a good survey, a good form should only ask the very bare minimum to get the request going.
-If 80% of the requests for a complicated item are in favor of one type of response, I'd argue, you should either assume every request is for that option, or make a seperate item for the other option.
+If 80% of the requests for a complicated item are in favor of one type of response, I'd argue, you should either assume every request is for that option, or make a separate item for the other option.

 ## Why?